aartykov/ArslanArtykov/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm an M.Sc. student in Aerospace Engineering at Istanbul Technical University, with a B.Sc. in Aeronautical Engineering.
-My research focuses on 3D computer vision, generative AI, and robotics, particularly in the areas of self-localization, scene reconstruction, diffusion models, and 3D mapping.
+My research focuses on 3D computer vision, generative AI, and robotics, particularly in the areas of visual localization, scene reconstruction, diffusion models, and deep implicit models.
 {style="text-align: justify;"}